 Continue along the Rue de Rivoli towards the Tuileries Garden and the Louvre with its iconic pyramid.
 In this area find Place Vendôme and the impressive Opera Garnier.
 Make your way down to Place de la Concorde, where the infamous guillotine once stood, then on to Paris' most famous street, the Champs-Élysées, towards the Arc de Triomphe.
 Finally, wander down to the Eiffel Tower, Les Invalides, and the dome under which Napoleon's tomb lies.

 This is a suggested itinerary, and your knowledgeable guide will be able to adapt the route according to your interests.
-For a more in-depth tour, specialized district tours are available to discover specific areas of the city, such as Le Marais or Montmartre.
+For a more in-depth tour, specialised district tours are available to discover specific areas of the city, such as Le Marais or Montmartre.
 For visitors with children, tours can be adapted to be family-friendly for a fun and interactive day out.